 Think about the nature of your business first of all: many accountants specialise in certain industries and professions, so it is worthwhile looking for an accountant that understands the type of business you run.

 For many small businesses, a big accountancy firm that deals with large corporations would be an unlikely choice.
-You would be better to source an independent accountant who works predominantly with small businesses.
+It would be better to source an independent accountant who works predominantly with small businesses.
 This should ensure you receive equal treatment and don’t pay unreasonable rates.

 Having a good relationship with your accountant is key.
 You need to trust them and their ability to do the job properly.
 A well-known accountant does not necessarily mean they will be good, so be sure to check that they are well-known for reputable reasons!
 It can be useful to ask friends and trusted acquaintances for recommendations, but don’t rely solely on someone else’s word – make sure you also carry out independent research on the accountant you are considering.

 Not all accountants require Chartered status, and an accountant without these qualifications may be just as good; however, for your own peace of mind it may be worth choosing one that has completed the rigorous professional training required by one of the following organisations: